Posted by Stefan Hunter & Jess Tedrick on 6th Jul 2018

 Once woven and finished, the fabric needs to be assembled.
 This step is handled in the same country that handled the finishing.
 They will cut and sew the fabric into a shell that will be filled with either down or a down alternative.

 Natural fillings like down and feathers, come from two locations - China or Eastern Europe.
-Since down is a byproduct of the poultry industry, it makes sense that most of it comes from countries who regularly consume duck or goose.
-The filling for most of our DOWNLITE products is processed in the United States.
+Since products like down comforters and down pillows are a byproduct of the poultry industry, it makes sense that most of them come from countries who regularly consume duck or goose.
+The filling for most of our Downlite products is processed in the United States.
 This filling accounts for approximately 75% of all bedding we manufacture.

 Filled bedding is an international group effort; a collaboration of materials from several countries.
 We often have consumers partial to all-American products - but the reality is 'American-made' still involves combined materials from around the globe.